Amipriya22/Simple-Algorithmic-Trading/README.md

-# ALgo-Trading: Intraday Strategy Optimization
+# Simple Algorithmic Trading: Intraday Strategy Optimization

 This project focuses on developing an intraday trading strategy for selected stocks by analyzing variations in their **Open**, **High**, **Low**, and **Close** prices.
 The goal is to identify optimal entry and exit times to maximize returns.